Editorials: Declining tourism; and The politics of “removing undesirables”

 And what WAS Buttigieg’s big issue in his campaign for re-election as South Bend’s mayor?
 That he tore down a house a day on the black side of town.

-That record, that attitude, that ongoing practice is going to be an issue now that the campaign turns from mostly white Indiana and ever whiter New Hampshire to places with populations that look a lot closer to the nearly half nonwhite US population as a whole.
-And certainly New York’s former mayor, Michael Bloomberg, is going to face just as difficult a time because of his urban policy of treating African-America and Latino youth as criminal suspects per se.
+That record, that attitude, that ongoing practice is going to be an issue now that the campaign turns from mostly white Indiana and even whiter New Hampshire to places with demographics that look a lot closer to the nearly half nonwhite US population as a whole.
+And certainly New York’s former mayor, Michael Bloomberg, is going to face just as difficult a time because of his urban policy of treating African-American and Latino youth as criminal suspects per se.

-The white supremacy of the Trump crowd is extreme and naueating, but is neither the beginning nor the end of America’s serious race relations problems.
-But after the ugly spectacles to which the nation has been subjected, Democrats will be looking for a clean break with racism.
+The white supremacy of the Trump crowd is extreme and nauseating, but is neither the beginning nor the end of America’s serious race relations problems.
+After the ugly spectacles to which the nation has been subjected, Democrats will be looking for a clean break with racism.
 Look for this to be a trend in the weeks to come.

 I’ll wear no convicts uniform